-All Pringle of Scotland knitted garments mention ‘gauge’ in their descriptions.
+All Pringle of Scotland knitwear mention ‘gauge’ in their descriptions.
 But what do we mean by this and how can you work out which weight is right for you?
 Simply, the smaller the gauge number, the heavier the knit.
 The higher the gauge number, the lighter the knit.

 12g - good weight for layering